xuanyu-li/NCNN/readme.md

 Pytorch-geometric

 #### Data
-he original data files are not provided within this codebase, as some of them require applying for access.
+The original data files are not provided within this codebase, as some of them require applying for access.
 Once you download all of them, please put them in this codebase.

 ##### GEO and GTEx
 The GEO and GTEx data we used in our paper is collected by emailing (yil8@uci.edu).
 For those who want to have the data, please reach https://github.com/uci-cbcl/D-GEX for further information.